Badlapur (film)

+Badlapur was released on 20 February 2015 to positive reviews from critics.
+The film grossed approximately ₹81.3 crore worldwide and became a commercial success.
 On 11 January 2016, the film was nominated for Best Film in the 61st Filmfare Awards, as well as other categories.
-Till date, the film is considered Varun Dhawan’s performance as his career best.

 Plot

-Two friends, Liaq (Nawazuddin Siddiqui) and Harman (Vinay Pathak), rob a bank in Pune and steal a car belonging to Misha (Yami Gautam) and her son Robin, forcing them to flee.
-During the ensuing chase, Robin falls out of the vehicle while Misha gets shot.
-As per the plan, Harman jumps out of the car and escapes while the police arrest Liaq.
-Both Misha and Robin succumb to their injuries in a hospital and later die, shattering her husband and his father Raghav "Raghu" Purohit (Varun Dhawan), who violently attacks Liaq in prison before learning through Inspector Govind (Kumud Mishra) that Liaq had a partner.
-Soon, Raghu approaches a private detective, Mrs. Joshi (Ashwini Kalsekar), who tells him about Liaq's girlfriend and sex worker, Jhimli (Huma Qureshi).
-Raghu meets and interrogates her and offers all the insurance money he received for his son's death in exchange for telling him Liaq's partner's name, but Jhimli refuses.
-As a result, an enraged Raghu forces her to dance for him and eventually assaults her.
-Liaq is convicted for the robbery and sentenced to jail, and Raghu exiles himself to a reclusive life far away from Pune.
+Two friends, Liaq and Harman, rob a bank in Pune and steal a car belonging to Misha and her son Robin.
+During the chase that follows, Robin falls out of the car and Misha gets shot.
+According to their plan, Harman escapes while the police, led by Inspector Govind, arrest Liaq.
+Both Misha and Robin die, leaving Raghav "Raghu" Purohit, Misha's husband and Robin's father devastated.
+He attacks Liaq in prison and approaches a private detective who tells him about Liaq's girlfriend, a sex worker named Jhimli.
+Raghu offers all the insurance money he received from his son's death in exchange for Liaq's partner's name, but Jhimli refuses.
+Enraged, he assaults her.
+Liaq is convicted for the robbery and sentenced to jail, while Raghu withdraws from society and begins living a reclusive life far from Pune.

-Fifteen years later, Liaq becomes terminally ill and wishes to spend his remaining life with his mother.
-Raghu is approached by a social worker, Shobha (Divya Dutta), who asks him to forgive Liaq, but he declines.
-However, he has a change of mind when he's told Liaq's partner's name by his mother, Zeenat (Pratima Kazmi), who wants her son to be paroled on compassionate grounds.
-Liaq is paroled but is followed by a cop secretly so as to be led to Harman, his partner.
-Raghu locates Harman and gets close to his wife Kanchan "Koko" Khatri (Radhika Apte), who invites him for lunch to their home where Raghu's true intentions are revealed.
-Harman agrees that he was a participant in the robbery but denies having killed Misha and Robin, and tries to deal with Raghu, who threatens to call the police.
-Koko begins to plead with him to spare them, in exchange for which Raghu demands her sleeping with him.
-Harman and Raghu have a fight in which Raghu overpowers the former and proceeds to the bedroom, where he exacts his revenge by making Koko strip and forcing her to scream, in order to make Harman believe they're having sex.
+Fifteen years later, Liaq becomes terminally ill and wishes to spend his remaining life with his mother Zeenat.
+Raghu is approached by a social worker, Shobha, who asks him to forgive Liaq, but he declines.
+Zeenat later catches up with Raghu and tells him Liaq's partner's name, wanting her son to be paroled on compassionate grounds.
+Liaq is paroled but trailed by one of Inspector Govind's subordinates in plainclothes form, so as to trace Harman.
+Raghu locates Harman and is invited to lunch by Harman's wife Kanchan "Koko" Khatri, where his true intentions are revealed.
+Harman denies having killed Misha and Robin and Koko pleads that he spare them.
+Raghu demands she sleep with him in exchange.
+He takes her to the bedroom and exacts revenge by making Koko strip and forcing her to scream to make Harman believe they're having sex.